 Ale vs Lager

 On the other hand, when they produce Lagers, the whole process is carried out by the fermentation from the bottom side.
 In this process, the yeast and the strains of the yeast go down to the bottom of the container or the tank where the Lagers are being fermented.
-The fact that lagers come together at the bottom of the container, all those strains of the yeast are able to be used again.
+Because of the fact that lagers come together at the bottom of the container, all those strains of the yeast are able to be used again.
 Another thing is that all the yeast used in the lagers has a specific flavor.
-All those people who use lagers know that particular taste of them which include tanginess of malts, hops etc. Also the fact that lagers usually ferment at a colder temperature (colder than ales); this sets them apart from Ales.
+All those people who use lagers know that particular taste of them which include tanginess of malts, hops, etc. Also, the fact that lagers usually ferment at a colder temperature (colder than ales) sets them apart from Ales.

-Though lagers take more time in brewing, fermenting, and getting prepared still a lot of people prefer Ales over them.
+Though lagers take more time in brewing, fermenting, and getting prepared, still a lot of people prefer Ales over them.
 Maybe this is because Ales are better in taste but the difference lies mainly in the way both these categories are brewed and prepared.